Myjoyysr/DigiFab2020/README.md

 We are currently almost finished with the requirements for the course completion (we need to get grades on the faster schedule).
 We have also talked if we would like to still make this robot later when the Fablab opens again.
 By then we would also like to include more features, like IR sensor for wheels and maybe change edge sensors to IR ones.
 We might also want to make some parts with the 3D printer, so we could also try that one out (for example wheels or some little parts for cosmetics purposes, like small cover for button).

-We'll end the diary with a todolist for week 9 and finalizing the project:
+We'll end the diary with a todo-list for week 9 and finalizing the project:

-Parts (sensors, servos, powersupplies)
+Parts (sensors, servos, powersupplies etc.)
     servos: SM-S4303R Continuous Rotation Servo x 2 (or a smaller one, if we can find one)
     sensors: HC-SR04 Ultrasonic sensor
     power: 9V battery for electronics and four AA batteries for servos
     powerswitch: button
     parts: mdf
+    wheels: almost decided
     sponge: 1-2 normal kitchen sponges
     cloth: small microfiber cloth

-Lasercut files
+Lasercutter files
     almost done

 Tinkercad updates (sensors, code)